 - Errors, Typos, and Goofs

 Relax.
 Take a deep breathe.
 Breathe…breathe..
-Because the site is my personal space, I don’t have copy editors hovering, as I do with my books.
-The site is a casual, fun place to report on things I find, places I go, and things I’m eating.
+Because the site is my personal space, I don’t have copy editors and proofreaders hovering, as I do with my books.
+The site is a casual, fun place to report on things I find, places I go, and share recipes for things I’m eating.
 While I try my darndest to avoid errors, my aging eyes ain’t what they used to be.
-And while it’s possible to hire out a copyeditor, I’d like to keep the site free and open to all, rather than by subscription.
+(Also, I have to write in HTML, ie: lines of code, so my screen looks like this when I’m writing – yikes!)
+While it’s possible to hire a copyeditor, I’d like to keep the casual and fun, rather than feel like “homework” that I’m handing in to be graded.
 So while I strive for perfection, I’m bound to mess-up once in a blue moon.
-I welcome constructive commentary and you’re welcome to shoot me a (nice) comment so I can fix it.
+I welcome constructive commentary and you’re welcome to shoot me a (nice) comment so I can fix any goofs or gaffes.

 - Recipe & Product Queries